vyanmadai7/ProfileManager/README.md

 - Fills in credentials
 - Clicks the login button for you

-It’s simple, practical, and perfect for learning Selenium automation.
+It’s simple, perfect for learning Selenium automation, and it's practical but do you really think you need to use this???.

 ---

 ## Features

 - Store multiple website login profiles
-- Config-based automation system
+- Config based automation system
 - Clean and modular Python code
-- Command-line interface
+- Command line interface
 - Easy to extend for new websites

 ---